mariodavid/mariodavid.github.io/_posts/2017-08-31-grails-vs-cuba-round-2.md

 ---
 layout: post
 title: Grails vs CUBA
-subtitle: Round 2 - Security, UI and the ecosystem
+subtitle: Round 2 - Security and UI approaches
 description: "In this blog post series we'll compare the two JVM based web frameworks: Grails and CUBA.
 This time it is all about security and UI approaches"
 modified: 2017-04-15
 tags: [cuba, business applications]